 - Lobbying or speaking on behalf of a community issue

-Appreciate + Reciprocate is a volunteer organization created by students who are recipients of scholarships from the College of Literature, Science, and the Arts at the University of Michigan.
+Yes!
+If you're looking for more opportunities to spread goodwill while at UM, Appreciate + Reciprocate is a volunteer organization created by students who are recipients of LSA scholarships.
 They work to bring together students from all parts of campus in ways that benefit the university community by organizing fundraisers, volunteer work, and social events.